sahanayarramsetti/Fruits-Prediction-Using-ResNet18/README.md

 This project uses a **ResNet18 deep learning model** (PyTorch) to classify different fruits such as apples, bananas, and oranges.

+## Features

+- Image preprocessing and augmentation
+- Training using **ResNet18**
+- Predicts fruit type from user-provided images
+- Interactive UI with HTML and CSS embedded in the notebook
+- Fully contained in a single `.ipynb` notebook

 ## 🧠 Model Details
 - Architecture: ResNet18 (pretrained on ImageNet)
 - Framework: PyTorch